 Museums, art and nature

 The National Trust has a whole range of activities across Wales during May half term, from a goldmine tour and nature walks to getting creative with cross stitch.
-Margam Park near Swansea runs plenty of fun family activities during the May, from pirate days to colourful kite festivals.
-Check the website for details of what’s happening this year.
-The Wildlife and Wetlands Trust in Llanelli also offer nature-themed activities perfect for budding David Attenboroughs.
+The WWT Llanelli Wetland Centre in Llanelli also offer nature-themed activities perfect for budding David Attenboroughs.

 Everybody loves a steam train.
-There are engines galore at Fairbourne’s annual Steam Gala 25-27 May, and you can even meet Paddington Bear at the Llangollen Railway on 25 May.
+There are miniature engines galore at Fairbourne Railway’s annual Steam Gala.